Ivanov-Andrey-Romanovich/daemon/README.md

-# Tasks of linux cours
+# Tasks for linux cours
 repository with my daemon